SixArm/scenenodelist-plugin-for-adobe-xd/README.md

 Choose the Adobe XD menu "Plugins", then the menu item "Browse Plugins".

-Tap the search icon, then search for "SceneNodeList".
+Tap the search magnifying glass icon, then search for "SceneNodeList".

 You see the SceneNodeList plugin description, then tap the link "Install".

+## Usage

+Launch Adobe XD and open a typical file, such as a file that has artboards.

+Choose the Adobe XD menu "Plugins", then the menu item "SceneNodeList", then the command "Scene Node List - As Text - To Clipboard".

+The plugin creates an outline of your project and copies it to your system clipboard.

+You can now paste the outline anywhere you want, such as into a word processor or text editor.

 ## Scene Node List - As HTML - To Clipboard